 CCHBC will not be liable for any expenditure incurred by an organisation or individual whilst making an application to the Thirst For Better campaign and promoting their project for donations.

-Please note that even though a Community Group’s application has been accepted, this does not mean that the Community Group is guaranteed any payment from the Deep RiverRock Thirst For Better Fund.
+Please note that even though a Community Group’s application has been accepted, this does not mean that the Community Group is guaranteed any payment from the Fund.

-Full due diligence will be completed on successful projects, (see ‘At the end of Cash out period’) by The Community Foundation for Northern Ireland or MXB Agency once you reach the ‘cash out’ stage of the Fund.
+Full due diligence will be completed on successful projects, (see ‘At the end of Cash out period’) by MXB Agency once you reach the ‘cash out’ stage of the Fund.

-Applications will be processed on a ‘first come, first served’ basis with a cap of 300 eligible Community Groups benefiting during any Funding Period.
+Applications received in advance of 02.12.2019 were be processed on a ‘first come, first served’ basis with a cap of 300 eligible Community Groups benefiting during any the Funding Period.
+CCHBC reserve the right to process less than 300 applications in instances where the campaign comes to a close before the end of a Funding Period.

-Every bottle of Deep RiverRock sold across Northern Ireland and the Republic of Ireland will have a unique code on the inside of the bottle’s label.
+Every bottle of Deep RiverRock sold across Northern Ireland and the Republic of Ireland will have a unique code on the inside of the bottle’s label throughout the promotional period of the campaign – ending 30th June 2020.

-Consumers will need to scan the QR code on the label or visit thirstforbetter.ie and follow the ‘donate here’ steps, selecting the Community Group of their choice.
+Consumers will need to scan the QR code on the label or visit www.deepriverrock.ie/thirstforbetter and follow the ‘donate here’ steps, selecting the Community Group of their choice.

 Each unique code can only be entered once and each IP address will be limited to 50 codes per day.